-- 523. Supervisory measures to address deficiencies identified in the assessment of market risk and the associated management and control arrangements are likely to focus on requiring the institution to reduce the level of inherent risk or to strengthen management and control arrangements. - 524.
-In accordance with Article 104(1)(b) of Directive 2013/36/EU, competent authorities may require the institution to address deficiencies identified with regard to the institution's ability to identify, measure, monitor and control market risk, by means including: - a. enhancing the performance of the institution's internal approaches, or of its backtesting or stress-testing capacity; - b. enhancing the quality and frequency of the market risk reporting to the institution's senior management; and/or - c. requiring more frequent and in-depth internal audits of market activity.
+- 532.560.
+Supervisory measures to address deficiencies identified in the assessment of market risk and the associated management and control arrangements are likely to focus on requiring the institution to reduce the level of inherent risk or to strengthen management and control arrangements. - 533.561.
+In accordance with Article 104(1)(b) of Directive 2013/36/EU, competent authorities may require the institution to address deficiencies identified with regard to the institution's ability to identify, measure, monitor and control market risk, by means including: - a. enhancing the performance of the institution's internal approaches, or of its backtesting or stress-testing capacity; - b. enhancing the quality and frequency of the market risk reporting to the institution's management body and senior management; and/or - c. requiring more frequent and in-depth internal audits of market activity.

-525. In accordance with Article 104(1)(e) of Directive 2013/36/EU, competent authorities may:
+534.562.
+In accordance with Article 104(1)(e) of Directive 2013/36/EU, competent authorities may: